flauwekeul/honeycomb/README.md

 Factory function for creating grids.
 It accepts optional hex settings that are passed directly to [HexFactory](#hexfactory).
 Several "shape" methods are exposed that return an array of hexes in a certain shape.

 A grid is _viewless_, i.e.: it's an abstract grid with undefined dimensions.
-If you want to render a tangible grid, use a View factory (e.g. the [DOM view](#viewsdom)).
+If you want to render a tangible grid, use {@link View).

 **Parameters**